nisbenz/inference-engine/readme.md

 # GPT-2 Inference Engine

-A C++/CUDA inference engine for GPT-2 model using `ggml`.
+A C++ inference engine for GPT-2 model using `ggml`.
 This engine can load GPT-2 model in GGUF format and perform text generation.

 ## 🏗️ Architecture